Financial Privacy and Offshore Trusts

 The asset search itself is legal and widely used.
 Personal injury attorneys, divorce lawyers, and commercial litigants all rely on pre-suit asset discovery to evaluate potential defendants.
 A person with visible domestic wealth is a more attractive litigation target than one whose financial profile appears modest.

 Cook Islands trust law prohibits the trustee from disclosing trust information to any third party without the settlor’s consent or a Cook Islands court order.
-Nevis has similar confidentiality protections under its Confidential Relationships Act.
-These are statutory protections, not policies that the institution can change at will.
+These are statutory confidentiality protections, not internal policies that an institution can change at will.
+The Cook Islands has no public trust register—trust deeds and financial details remain private unless a court in the Cook Islands orders disclosure, which requires the petitioner to satisfy local procedural requirements that do not exist in U.S. courts.

 What an Offshore Trust Does Not Hide

-The IRS sees the offshore trust completely.
+The IRS sees an offshore trust completely.
 Form 3520 reports the trust’s existence and any transactions between the settlor and the trust.
 Form 3520-A reports the trust’s income, expenses, and distributions.
 FinCEN Form 114 reports every foreign financial account exceeding $10,000.
-Form 8938 reports specified foreign financial assets above $50,000 for single filers or $100,000 for joint filers.
+Form 8938 reports specified foreign financial assets above the applicable thresholds.

 The penalties for failing to file these forms are among the harshest in the tax code.
 Form 3520 penalties start at $10,000 or 35% of the gross reportable amount, whichever is greater.
 FBAR penalties for willful non-filing can reach 50% of the highest account balance per year.
 Criminal prosecution is possible for willful evasion.

-Financial privacy through an offshore trust is privacy from private parties, not from the government.
-The structure is designed so that competitors, former partners, potential litigants, and data aggregators cannot see the assets, while the IRS sees everything.
+Financial privacy through an offshore trust is privacy from private parties—not from the government.
+Competitors, former partners, potential litigants, and data aggregators cannot see the assets.
+The IRS sees everything.
 Anyone considering an offshore trust to hide assets from the IRS is pursuing a federal crime, not asset protection.

-Financial privacy and creditor protection reinforce each other.
-A creditor who does not know the assets exist is less likely to file a lawsuit in the first place.
-Pre-suit asset searches are a standard part of plaintiff’s litigation strategy because attorneys evaluate the defendant’s ability to pay before committing resources to a case.
+Financial privacy and creditor protection work together.
+A creditor who does not know assets exist is less likely to file a lawsuit in the first place.
+Pre-suit asset searches are a standard part of plaintiff litigation strategy because attorneys evaluate the defendant’s ability to pay before committing resources to a case.
 If the search returns a modest domestic profile, the attorney may advise the plaintiff that the expected recovery does not justify the cost.

-Asset protection attorneys call this the deterrence function of privacy.
 A visible $5 million domestic portfolio invites litigation.
 The same $5 million held in an offshore trust does not appear on any domestic search, reducing the likelihood that a claim is pursued at all.
-If a lawsuit is filed despite the reduced visibility, the offshore trust’s structural protections still apply.
-The creditor must pursue the assets in the Cook Islands, post a bond, and relitigate under local rules that heavily favor the settlor.
+If a lawsuit is filed despite the reduced visibility, the offshore trust’s structural protections still apply—the creditor must pursue the assets in the Cook Islands, post a bond, and relitigate under local rules that heavily favor the settlor.

 Privacy does not replace protection.
 A well-funded plaintiff will eventually discover offshore assets through formal discovery in active litigation.
-But discovery occurs after a lawsuit has been filed.
-The pre-suit asset search occurs before.
-The offshore trust works as a filter at both stages: it reduces the lawsuit’s likelihood by limiting visible wealth, and it increases recovery costs if litigation proceeds anyway.
+But formal discovery occurs after a lawsuit has been filed—the pre-suit asset search occurs before.
+An offshore trust reduces the lawsuit’s likelihood by limiting visible wealth and increases recovery costs if litigation proceeds anyway.

 Who Benefits Most from Financial Privacy

 Physicians, business owners, real estate developers, and contractors face above-average litigation exposure.
-For these individuals, domestic wealth is both an invitation and a target.
 Every real estate transaction, business filing, and vehicle registration adds to a public financial profile that any potential litigant can compile.
+An offshore trust removes a portion of that wealth from the searchable record.

 Business owners in competitive industries also value privacy for commercial reasons unrelated to litigation.
 A competitor who can estimate a rival’s net worth, property holdings, and business interests has information that can be used in negotiations, hiring, or market positioning.
 An offshore trust removes that information from the accessible record.

-Individuals going through or anticipating a divorce have a particular privacy concern.
+Individuals going through or anticipating a divorce face a particular concern.
 Domestic asset records are a starting point for marital property identification.
 Offshore trust assets funded before the marriage or before any claim arose are held by a foreign trustee, adding a jurisdictional barrier to marital property disputes.

-Offshore trust formation costs $20,000 to $25,000, with annual maintenance of $5,000 to $10,000.
+Offshore trust formation runs $20,000 to $25,000, with annual maintenance of $5,000 to $8,000.
 For individuals whose professional or business activities make them visible targets, that cost provides both structural creditor protection and a financial profile that does not advertise wealth to every person considering whether to sue.